 Safety capacitor standards

-Because a shorted Y capacitor could lead to the danger of an electric shock, Y capacitors are held to a higher operating standard compared with X capacitors.
+Because a shorted Y capacitor could lead to the danger of an electric shock, Y capacitors are held to a higher operating standard than X capacitors.
 During the certification process, two key tests performed are the impulse and endurance tests.
 These are done to verify that the X/Y capacitor can withstand ten impulses of alternating polarity, followed by a 1000-hour endurance AC life test.
 After completing these two tests, the capacitors must still perform reliably in the circuit under AC voltage conditions.
 These tests are part of the IEC 384-14 certification requirements.

 EMI/RFI suppression capacitors must be designed to continue to perform satisfactorily after being subjected to this testing process and continue to meet the limits of EMC directive EN 50081.
-EMI/RFI capacitors must comply with the safety and inflammability requirements of international safety standards such as the following:
+EMI/RFI capacitors must comply with the safety and inflammability requirements of international safety standards, such as the following:

 - Europe: EN 60384-14

 - China: CQC (GB/T 6346.14-2015 or IEC 60384-14)

 A design consideration when using X capacitors is the need to automatically discharge the capacitor upon loss of power to the power converter to comply with safety standards.
 Several suppliers offer integrated circuits that can be placed in series with bleed resistors (also called discharge resistors) that automatically discharge the energy in the X capacitor when the mains voltage is disconnected, diverting the energy away from the exposed AC plug and protecting equipment users.